PKU-Alignment/omnisafe/docs/source/index.rst

         For Experts
         ^^^^^^^^^^^
-        If you are already an expert in the field of RL, you can also gain new insights from our systematic introduction to Safe RL algorithms.
-        Also, this tutorial will allow you to design your algorithms using OmniSafe quickly.
+        If you are already an expert in the field of RL, our tutorial can still offer you new insights with its systematic introduction to Safe RL algorithms.
+Furthermore, it will enable you to quickly design your own algorithms using OmniSafe.

 Why We Built This
 -----------------

-In recent years, `RL`_ (Reinforcement Learning) algorithms, especially `Deep RL`_ algorithms, have performed well in many tasks.
+In recent years, `RL`_ (Reinforcement Learning) algorithms, especially `Deep RL`_ algorithms, have demonstrated remarkable performance in various tasks.
-Examples include:
+Notable examples include:

-- Achieving high scores on Atari games with only visual input.
+- Achieving high scores on Atari games using only visual input.
 - Completing complex control tasks in high dimensions.
 - Beating human grandmasters at Go tournaments.

-However, in the process of policy updating by RL, the agents often learn **cheating or even dangerous behaviors** to improve their performance.
+However, during the policy updating process in RL, agents often learn to **cheating or even dangerous behaviors** to improve their performance.

-Such an agent that can quickly achieve high scores but differs from our desired result.
+Such agents may achieve high scores quickly but may not align with the desired outcome.

-Therefore, Safe RL algorithms are dedicated to solving the problem of how to train an agent to achieve the desired training goal without violating constraints simultaneously.
+Therefore, Safe RL algorithms aim to address the challenge of training agents to achieve the desired training goal without violating any constraints or safety requirements.

 .. admonition:: However
     :class: warning

-    Even experienced RL researchers have difficulty understanding Safe RL's algorithms in a short time and quickly programming their implementation.

-Therefore, OmniSafe will facilitate the subsequent study of Safe RL by providing both a **detailed and systematic introduction to the algorithm** and a **streamlined and robust code**.
+    Even researchers with experience in RL may find it challenging to understand the algorithms of Safe RL quickly and program their implementation efficiently.

+To address this issue, OmniSafe aims to provide a comprehensive and systematic introduction to Safe RL algorithms, along with streamlined and robust code, making it easier for researchers to delve into Safe RL.

 .. tab-set::